Are you curious about Montessori parenting? Are you looking for ways to create a Montessori-inspired home for your

 Giving him space and time allows him to grow and develop healthily and productively.

 Montessori is a lifestyle.
 Dr. Montessori, although she wrote extensively about Montessori as an educational approach, did not intend for this approach to guide children to be limited to the classroom.

-Quite the contrary, Montessori, with the focus on the development of the whole child, should embrace the child’s life as a whole, including his time in the classroom and outside the classroom, whether with Mother Nature or at home with family.
+Quite the contrary, Montessori, with a focus on the development of the whole child, should embrace the child’s life as a whole, including his time in the classroom and outside the classroom, whether with Mother Nature or at home with family.

 What is Montessori Parenting?

 Montessori parenting?
 Ahh.
 Yes, it is a thing.
 Sitting at my laptop one early morning as my oldest son (then a toddler) and my husband slept, I breathed in the silence and began to read an article introducing Montessori.

 I stopped and laughed out loud.
 You see, my family embraced Montessori, only we never knew “it” – my mom’s parenting style – had a name.
 I was drawn to Montessori immediately and deeply.

 When I read the quote, “Never help a child with a task at which he feels he can succeed,” I felt an immediate kindred spirit with Dr. Montessori.

 Everything I continued to read about the Montessori philosophy resonated with me as an individual, a teacher, and a parent.